 4. A copy of the first page of your LSAC Credential Assembly Service (CAS) Report or the CAS Report itself.
 You can obtain a copy from your Registrar or Records Office or you may request order one from LSAC.
 Please note that we will not request an applicant's CAS Report from LSAC unless specifically directed by the applicant.

 5. Application for Virginia In-State Tuition Rates, if eligible.

-You may request that recommendations, certifications, and transcripts be sent directly to George Mason Law, or they may be sent to you with the sender’s signature across the sealed envelope flap.
+You may request that recommendations, certifications, and transcripts be sent directly to Antonin Scalia Law School, George Mason University, or they may be sent to you with the sender’s signature across the sealed envelope flap.
 You may then send the unopened materials to us.

 These materials should be sent to: